ChainAgnostic/CAIPs/CAIPs/caip-1.md

 - Read the CAIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to get to final status.
 - The title should accurately describe the content.
-- Check the CAIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style
+- Check the CAIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style.

 If the CAIP isn't ready, the editor will send it back to the author for revision, with specific instructions.

 Once the CAIP is ready for the repository, the CAIP editor will:

-- Assign an CAIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this CAIP)
+- Assign a CAIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this CAIP)

 - Merge the corresponding pull request